rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 - Keeping the harness specific to a single, hand-coded game designed to test Cardinal.
 This allows us to add more instrumentation to verify some extra invariants and also to validate the game logic, but also means it must be a private type to access the required internal fields.
 - Make the harness game-agnostic and public.
 This gives a few benefits, namely, users can use it with their games, and we also get free inputs to test Cardinal on.
 We can only verify a subset of all our properties, but we're more likely to get something we didn't expect.

-In the end, I went with the second design, mainly because we can explore more of the state space with it.
-If we had stuck with a single input, the harness might be biased.
+In the end, I went with the second design, betting that this choice would find more bugs through user-provided inputs.
+I'm hoping that someone somewhere would do something so weird and unpredictable that it crashes the test.
+Sticking with a single input might cause the harness to be biased.

 So now, we have an importable DST harness that users can use, but not to test their game logic, rather to test that Cardinal works correctly with it.
+It's not a substitute for properly testing your game logic.
 Here's what its usage looks like:

 {% code "example_test.go" %}
 ```go